tom-metherell/Mice.jl/README.md

 `visitSequence` is a vector of column names specifying the order in which the columns should be imputed.
 If `nothing`, the order is determined automatically.
 You can make a default visit sequence (which you can then edit) using the function `makeMonotoneSequence(data)`

 `methods` is a vector of imputation methods.
 If `nothing`, the default methods are used.
-Currently, `Mice.jl` supports predictive mean matching (`pmm`) only.
+Currently, `Mice.jl` supports only a few methods.
 To skip a column, define the method for that column as an empty string (`""`).
 You can make a default methods vector (which you can then edit) using the function `makeMethods(data)`

 `predictorMatrix` is a matrix of predictors for each column (with the predictors in the columns of the matrix).
 If `nothing`, all other columns are used for each column.
 To prevent one column from predicting another, ensure that value of the corresponding cell is set to `0`.
 You can make a default predictor matrix (which you can then edit) using the function `makePredictorMatrix(data)`